Ansari1120/BackEnd-Projects-and-Practice-Exercises/README.md

+# BackEnd-Projects-and-Practice-Exercises
-# BackEnd-Projects-and-Practice-Exercises (NOTE:ALL BELOW APIS ARE UNRESTRICTED FOR SHOWCASE PURPOSE , ONFIELD PROJECTS APIS ARE PROTECTED THROUGH MIDDLEWARE and SECRET KEY/TOKEN)
+### <em>(NOTE:ALL BELOW APIS ARE UNRESTRICTED FOR SHOWCASE PURPOSE , ONFIELD PROJECTS APIS ARE PROTECTED THROUGH MIDDLEWARE and SECRET KEY/TOKEN)</em>
 It Includes Server Side Scripting Technologies Like :
 - Express Js
 - Next Js